Operation Shujaa: Reactions

 In the DR Congo, reactions to the start of Operation Shujaa were negative or mixed.
 Many Congolese expressed opposition to the foreign intervention due to Uganda's destructive role in the Second Congo War, with Nobel Peace Prize winner Denis Mukwege and activist group Lutte pour le changement expressing criticism.
 In contrast, MONUSCO welcomed Operation Shujaa.
 By June 2022, the local reception to the operation had grown more positive, with one civil society group, Mamove, expressing the view that the FARDC and UPDF should further expand their operations against ADF/IS-CAP.
+Local support for Operation Shujaa lessened in late 2025, as the UPDF began to focus more on purely Ugandan interests in the Congo, while ADF/IS-CAP attacks rose once more in frequency.

 Analysis and impact

 In 2022, the Ebuteli Institute and Center on International Cooperation's Congo Research Group reported that outside observers were critical of Operation Shujaa, with one diplomat likening it to "trying to kill a mosquito with a hammer" and an analyst describing it as merely "a lot of dust and noise".
 At this point, no substantial impact of the offensive on rebel strength could be identified.
 Furthermore, the Ebuteli Institute and Congo Research Group argued that the location and scope of the operation possibly hinted at ulterior Ugandan motives connected to economic interests in the wider area.

 By 2024, however, Operation Shujaa had a major impact on IS-CAP's propaganda output.
 For instance, the branch released 280 photos and four videos in 2021, but only 92 photos in 2023.
 Researchers Caleb Weiss and Ryan O'Farrell stated that IS-CAP's media had been reduced to a "shadow of its former self".
+ADF/IS-CAP partially rebuilt its strength over the course of 2025, as the local pro-government forces were drawn into other conflicts and increasingly struggled to contain various regional insurgencies.